 The extension to 3 dimensions should be clear.
 Variables at the left or the bottom boundary have the same indices as the cell.

-For a box with 120120120 cells, the headers for the magnetic field arrays in the start model may look like
+For a box with 120120120 cells, the header for the magnetic field arrays in the start model may look like

 For simplicity, the MHD module uses units such that the 4 pi factors do not appear in the MHD equations.

-The CO5BOLD analysis tool CAT does this automatically during the reading of model data, so you can use the CO5BOLD output directly with CAT.
+The CO5BOLD analysis tool CAT does this automatically when reading the model data, so that CAT outputs the field strength in gauss.